DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Databases

 \subsection{Celeb-DF v2}

 The aim of the Celeb-DF v2 database~\cite{li2019celebdf} was to generate fake videos of better visual quality compared with the previous UADFV database.
 This database consists of $590$ real videos extracted from Youtube, corresponding to celebrities with a diverse distribution in terms of gender, age, and ethnic group.
-In addition, these videos exhibit a large range of variations in aspects such as the face sizes (in pixels), orientations, lighting conditions, and backgrounds.
 Regarding fake videos, a total of $5$,$639$ videos were created swapping faces using DeepFake technology.
 The final videos are in MPEG4.0 format.